HOW TO CHOOSE A FISHING ROD: BASICS

 - Rods also come in a variety of lengths.
 Shorter rods provide more power for fighting a fish and are commonly used for trolling and big game fishing.
-Longer rods can cast farther — surf casting rods and fly rods are often quite long up to 14 feet.
+Longer rods can cast farther — surf casting rods and fly rods are often quite long – and are available up to 14 feet.
 These rods dissemble into up to four pieces for easier transport.
 Most rods up to around 6 feet are one-piece.

 Before you can choose the best fishing rod, you’ll want some idea of what you’re fishing for and what you’ll be fishing with.
 Spinning rods work well with lighter baits and lures and are good general-purpose and beginner fishing rods.
 Casting rods work well for tossing artificial baits, plugs, and jigs that are heavier.

 A fishing rod can be made of fiberglass or graphite.
 Fiberglass is tougher and generally more flexible and can be less expensive.
 Graphite is lighter, stiffer, and more sensitive but easier to damage.
 There are also hybrid rods on the market, made with a combination of both materials.
 Like many other pieces of fishing gear, it’s a trade-off.
 The best fishing rods are the ones you are most comfortable using.
 Unsurprisingly, most beginners start out with fiberglass rods.